Mens Basketball

 Manhattan, Kan.

-After going 2-0 over the past two weeks, the Thunder men's basketball have moved up two spots to #8 in the latest National Christian College Athletic Association Coaches' Poll for DII Men's Basketball.
-The two wins were over Midwest Christian College Conference opponents, Emmaus and Faith Baptist Bible who were receiving votes to be in the first top-10 poll of the season.
-With a total of 18 points, the Thunder are above Pensacola Christian and the College of Biblical Studies-Houston to round out the poll.
+The Thunder men's basketball team have gone 6-0 since the last poll on January 28th, and are up two spots to the #4 spot in the latest National Christian College Athletic Association Coaches' Poll for DII Men's Basketball.
+The six wins were over Midwest Christian College Conference and NCCAA Central Region members, Barclay (twice), Central Christian College of the Bible, Kansas Christian, Ozark Christian, and Calvary.
+With a total of 41 points, the Thunder are below #1 North Central, #2 Crown, and #3 Campbellsville-Harrodsburg to round out the top half poll.
 For the full top-10 rankings for DII Men's Basketball, click this link.

 Stay up-to date on all Thunder Athletics and Men's Basketball news on our social media pages!